Last Updated on May 22, 2023 by Editorial Team

 Teachers introduce counting to early learners at the preschool or kindergarten stage.
-The forward counting becomes easier to learn with rhythmic rote learning.
+The forward counting becomes easier to learn with rhythmic rote learning and by participating in various rote counting activities.
 But, the same is not the case with backward counting.
 It is commonly observed that kids tend to take a pause when they are asked, “what comes before 7?”, for example.
 This pause is more evident when the child is asked to jump back from 40 to 39, or 80 to 79, and so on.

-Though reading books is the most common thing to do to achieve comfort in counting forward, but for backward counting, the educators find the use of online games or classroom activities more useful.
-They say the online games and activities sustain the learning, and concept retention becomes stronger.
+Though reading books is the most common thing to do to achieve comfort in counting forward, for backward counting, educators find the use of online games or classroom activities more useful.
+They say that online games and activities sustain learning, and concept retention becomes stronger.

 Best Online Games for Learning Backward Counting

 Let’s find here the easy backward counting games that you can offer to your kid to practice on a mobile phone.
 For classroom learners and homeschooled children, we have suggested some interesting activities too.
 Take a look.

 3. Math For Kids: Numbers, Counting, Math Games

 Whether it is forward or backward counting, this online game for learning numbers can help in understanding both.
 The game comes with interesting resources like practice levels, order and sequence tasks, addition and subtraction quizzes, and so on.
 All these features make it easy for kids to grasp backward counting and understand the logic behind it.